amandakoka/autismawareness/README.md

 * There is a contact page which is easy to find.
 * All social media are linked in the footer consistenly on all pages.

-### User Stories
+* ### User Stories
  User goals:

-* Be able to view the website on a range of device sizes(mobile, tablet, desktop)
+1. Be able to view the website on a range of device sizes(mobile, tablet, desktop)
-* Make is easy for users to use and navigate to different pages to find information they need.
+2. Make is easy for users to use and navigate to different pages to find information they need.
-* To allow users the ability to contact to ask questions or with any messages they want to leave ect..
+3. To allow users the ability to contact to ask questions or with any messages they want to leave ect..

-First time visitor goals:
+* First time visitor goals:

-* As a first time visitor, I want to easily understand the main purpose of the site and learn more about the Autism.
+1. As a first time visitor, I want to easily understand the main purpose of the site and learn more about the Autism.
-* As a first time visitor, I want to be able to easily navigate throughout the site to find content and information I need.
+2. As a first time visitor, I want to be able to easily navigate throughout the site to find content and information I need.
-* As a first time visitor, I want to see the signs of autism, I also want to find links to social media, to see how trusted and known they are.
+3. As a first time visitor, I want to see the signs of autism, I also want to find links to social media, to see how trusted and known they are.

-Returning visitors:
+* Returning visitors:

-* As a returning visitor, I want to check my knowlegde on autism and find information about it
+1. As a returning visitor, I want to check my knowlegde on autism and find information about it
-* As a returning visitor, I want to find ways to get in contact with any questions I may have.
+2. As a returning visitor, I want to find ways to get in contact with any questions I may have.
-* As a returning visitor,
+3. As a returning visitor, I want to watch find the video I watched the first time visiting describing what autism is.

-Frequent user goals:
+* Frequent user goals:

-* As a frequent user, I want to check to see if any new information has been added or changed
+1. As a frequent user, I want to check to see if any new information has been added or changed.
-* As a frequent user,
+2. As a frequent user, I want to see if any more videos/images have been added that I can look at.
-* As a frequent user,
+3. As a frequent user, I want to see if there are any new links.

-As a student, I want:
+* As a student, I want:

 1. To learn about autism.
 2. The ability to find and understand the information provided on the webiste.